 Transformational development is a concept of change that originated in the Christian context but has now become generally used in the work of both secular and faith-based organizations.
 The growing use of the concept by organizations that are fundamentally different has naturally led to some confusion about what the concept means and what it takes to effectively implement it.
 In this article, we describe the key features of the concept and how they are important in determining the organizational requirements for its effective implementation.
 Drawing on a few cases, the paper highlights the centrality of faith in transformational development work.

 Gorlorwulu, John and Rahschulte, Tim, "Organizational and Leadership Implications for Transformational Development" (2010).
-Faculty Publications - School of Business.
+Faculty Publications - College of Business.
 63.